Hello. I’m Kelsey.

 Why trust me with your writing?

-I have over thirteen years of professional experience as an editor, and in that time, I’ve had the opportunity to work with a range of clients and projects across the United States and around the world.
+I have over fourteen years of professional experience as an editor, and in that time, I’ve had the opportunity to work with a range of clients and projects across the United States and around the world.

 (Look over my portfolio for details.)

-While freelancing, I’ve also worked as a publishing house editorial assistant, a writing consultant, a journal and magazine editor, a marketing copywriter, the assistant director of a university writing center, and, most recently, a medical copy editor.
+While freelancing, I’ve also worked as a publishing house editorial assistant, a writing consultant, a journal and magazine editor, a marketing copywriter, the assistant director of a university writing center, a medical editor, and, most recently, a web content and SEO editor.

 I have a liberal arts degree in English and am a member of the International Writing Centers Association and Sigma Tau Delta, an international English honor society.